Axial-vector transition form factors of the baryon octet to the baryon decuplet with flavor SU(3) symmetry breaking: Axial-vector transition form factors in the chiral quark-soliton model

 with spin-flavor and color indices $\alpha_1\cdots \alpha_{N_c}$ and $i_1\cdots i_{N_c}$, respectively.
 The matrices $\Gamma_{JJ_3 TT_3 Y}^{\alpha_1\cdots \alpha_{N_c}}$ carry the spin and flavor quantum numbers of the baryon, i.e., $JJ_3TT_3Y$.
 Similarly, we can express the creation current operator $J_B^\dagger(x)$~\cite{Diakonov:1987ty, Christov:1995vm}.

 To quantize the chiral soliton, we have to perform the functional integral over the pNG fields.
 Since we use the pion mean-field approximation or the saddle-point approximation, we neglect the $1/N_c$ quantum fluctuations of the pNG fields or the pion-loop corrections.
 However, we have to take into account the zero modes completely, which do not change the energy of the soliton.
-Thus, the functional integral over the $U$ field is replaced by rotational and translational zero modes.
-We refer to Ref.~\cite{Kim:1995mr} for details.
-The integral over the translational zero modes yields naturally the Fourier transform, which indicates that the baryon state has the proper translational symmetry.
-Having performed the rotational zero-mode quantization, we can restore the rotational symmetry so that the baryon state has correct spin and flavor quantum numbers.
-After the zero-mode quantization, we obtain the collective Hamiltonian as follows:
+Thus, the functional integral over the $U$ field is replaced by rotational and translational zero modes that are written as

+where $A(t)$ belongs to an SU(3) unitary matrix and $\bm{Z}(t)$ correspond to the translational zero modes.
+The Dirac operator in Eq.~\eqref{eq:Dirac} is then changed as